awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

 | %27 | ' |
 | %20 | space |

-### Web distribution standard log file format<a name="BasicDistributionFileFormat"></a>
+### Standard log file fields<a name="BasicDistributionFileFormat"></a>

-The log file for a web distribution contains 33 fields\.
+The log file for a distribution contains 33 fields\.
 The following list contains each field name, in order, along with a description of the information in that field\.

 1. **`date`**